jkmartindale/kb/git.md

 ```

 ### GitHub Atom feeds
-GitHub allows you to watch repositories, which sends you notifiations for new issues, pull requests, and releases.
+GitHub allows you to watch repositories, which sends you notifications for new
-But what if you'd like notifications for each commit, or changes to just a directory or single file?
+issues, pull requests, and releases.
+But what if you'd like notifications for
+each commit, or changes to just a directory or single file?
+GitHub publishes
-GitHub publishes Atom feeds for several Git paths:
+Atom feeds for several Git paths:
 - Commits to master: https://github.com/:owner/:repo/commits.atom
 - Commits to a branch: https://github.com/:owner/:repo/commits/:branch.atom
 - Commits to a file or folder: https://github.com/:owner/:repo/commits/path/to/file.atom